 Select Permission Types: select permissions from the Predefined Permission Types drop-down list, or configure permissions for each of the feature manually.

 When you assign the read-only quarantine permissions, you can control whether to include the permissions for viewing the quarantined message details and downloading quarantined messages.
 By default, these permissions are included.

 A subaccount has no permission to add or delete domains, even if that subaccount has Full Control permission over the domains.
-Only the Business Account can perform such operations.
+Only the Business Account and superadmin accounts can perform such operations.

 Select Domains: select domains that the account can manage.